whatisnuclear/website/_posts/2025-05-23-regulatory-reforms-nuclear-wants.md

 <hr/>

-7:🤝 **Eliminate mandatory uncontested** hearing in section 189a of the Atomic Energy Act.
+7:🤝 **Eliminate the mandatory uncontested** hearing in section 189a of the Atomic Energy Act.
 The thoroughness of contemporary NRC technical review renders this unnecessary.
 Transparency is now handled by public outreach, scoping meetings at reactor sites, and global availability of application documents and staff